Should I Pay Off My Student Loan? - April 2026

 - Loan term left: 25 years

-With the assumption that you won’t make more than £60K a year and the interest rate stays at 7.8%, your monthly payment still isn’t enough to pay off even the interest on this loan.
-However, over 25 years, you will pay a total of £73.5K which is £33.5K more than your original loan amount.
+With the assumption that you won't make more than £60K a year and the interest rate stays at 6.2%, your monthly payment is only slightly above the monthly interest on this loan.
+Over 25 years, you would pay a total of approximately £69K, with some remaining balance written off at the end.
 If you earn more, you'll pay even more in interest over time.
-Therefore, it is advisable that you make over payments each month or pay a lump sum if you can to pay off the loan quicker, thus saving a lot of money in interest.
-For example, if you pay an additional £355 towards this loan (making the total monthly repayment £600), then you will pay it off in about 7 years and 4 months and save approximately £20.9K in interest!
+Therefore, it is advisable that you make overpayments each month or pay a lump sum if you can to pay off the loan quicker, thus saving a significant amount in interest.
+For example, if you pay an additional £370 towards this loan (making the total monthly repayment £600), then you will pay it off in approximately 7 years and save approximately £43K in interest!

 The Role of Loan Amortisation Calculators